Chart Color Schemes

 An assessment of population growth drivers in Silverwater - Newington reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Silverwater - Newington's population is around 9,327 as of Aug 2025.
+Silverwater - Newington's population is around 9,327 as of Nov 2025.
 This reflects an increase of 81 people since the 2021 Census, which reported a population of 9,246 people.
 The change is inferred from the estimated resident population of 9,283 from the ABS as of June 2024 and an additional 24 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,373 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 69.7% of overall population gains during recent periods.
+This level of population equates to a density ratio of 2,373 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 69.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on latest population numbers, an above median growth is projected until 2041, with the area expected to expand by 1,256 persons, recording a gain of 13.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Based on the latest population numbers, an above median population growth is projected, with the area expected to expand by 1,256 persons to 2041, recording a gain of 13.0% in total over the 17 years.

 Frequently Asked Questions - Population